Header

 The second side of the album consists entirely of "Symphony No.2" in four Movements plus a brief interlude ("Blane").
 Strangely, despite the fact that the entire piece is made up of improvisations on classical themes (Grieg's "Hall of the Mountain King" is immediately noticeable in "First movement"), the third movement was omitted from the original LP due to concerns over the references to the work of Stravinsky.
 It is however restored to its rightful place on the remastered CD version.
 "Second movement" has distinct echoes of a theme from ELP's "Tarkus".

 The suite is almost exclusively dominated by organ, and a single tone organ at that.
-While enjoyable, it does become somewhat tedious as the track progresses, especially in the jazzier improvisations of movement four.
+While enjoyable, it does become somewhat tedious as the track progresses, especially in the jazzier improvisations of "Movement four".

-The expanded re-master also includes the A and B side of a single released by the group prior to the album.
+The expanded re-master also includes the A and B sides of a single released by the group prior to the album.
 "Seven is a jolly good time" takes its name from the time signature of the chorus.
 It's a light, bouncy song along the lines of Caravan's more frivolous numbers.

 In all, an album of historical significance which still sounds good today.
 Some of the music displays a charming naivety, while other parts border on the indulgent.